 Did I mention "interesting user experiences"?
 How about a jquery based music player that also works on mobile devices such as the Iphone?
-To see how such a contraption could work, open jukebox.html with Firefox (Not Chrome or Safari) and, while in live view, click on the pictures of musicians to load and play some music.
-1 Those probably aren't your favorite songs but there is no reason why you can't build your own.
+To see how such a contraption could work, open jukebox.html with Firefox (Not Chrome or Safari) and, while in live view, click on the pictures of musicians to load and play some music. [footnote] As in the previous lesson, there is a good chance that you will NOT be able to do this in Safari or Chrome because of restrictions unless you upload everything to a web server.[/footnote] Those probably aren't your favorite songs but there is no reason why you can't build your own.
 Here's how it works.

 1. Open jukebox.html in brackets and look at the code.
 To the right of abba.jpg you should see the code below that tells the browser to load the file named dq.html whenever someone clicks on the abba graphic.
 Dq.html actually plays the music.